you are being redirected

 The mandatory corporate bodies of an LLC are (i) the shareholders' meeting, and (ii) the directors.

-Although not expressly provided under the law, the shareholders of an LCC may determine different types of meetings in the articles of association.
+Although not expressly provided under the Romanian Companies Law, the shareholders of an LLC may determine different types of meetings in the articles of association.

-Although not expressly provided (or prohibited) under the Romanian Companies Law, in practice the directors can be organised under a board of directors.
-The organisation of the directors into the collective body of the board of directors is required in the case of joint-stock companies and should be contractually regulated for LLCs.
+Although not expressly provided (or prohibited) under the Romanian Companies Law, in practice, the directors of an LLC can be organised under a board of directors.
+The organisation of the directors into the collective body of the board of directors should be contractually regulated for LLCs.
+However, certain Romanian Trade Registries have been reluctant to organise the directors of an LLC into a board of directors, arguing that this organisation is only valid for joint-stock companies.

-The two-tier management system (directorate and supervisory board) is applicable only to (large) joint-stock companies.
+The two-tier management system (directorate and supervisory board) is applicable only to (large) joint-stock companies that expressly choose the two-tier management system.

 slovenia

-Start-up companies (LLCs) typically have two corporate bodies: (i) management (poslovodstvo), consisting of a single or more directors, and (ii) shareholders’ meeting.
-The formation of a supervisory board in LLCs is voluntary and typically not done in start-ups.
+Start-up companies (LLCs) typically have two corporate bodies: (i) the management (poslovodstvo), consisting of a single or more directors, and (ii) the shareholders' meeting.
+The formation of a supervisory board in LLCs is optional and typically not done in start-ups.

 austria

-The shareholders of an LLC may establish an advisory board that either serves as a supervisory board (and thus qualifies as a corporate body) or that is based on contractual agreement only.
+The shareholders of an LLC and FlexCo may establish an advisory board that either serves as a supervisory board (and thus qualifies as a corporate body) or is based on contractual agreement only.
 Contractual advisory boards are commonly installed to advise the founders of a start-up in their day-to-day operations.
 An advisory board that has the functionality of a supervisory board (consent rights) would be subject to the rules applicable to supervisory boards (relating to the liability of its members).
 This is typically avoided.
-In the case of advisory boards with mere advisory functions (no approval rights); certain specific (limited) approval rights granted to the advisory board, should be fine.
+In the case of advisory boards with mere advisory functions (no approval rights), certain specific (limited) approval rights granted to the advisory board should be fine.

 bulgaria